Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Context, Definition, and Importance

-The global Defence industry is characterised by an oligopoly of Defence hardware and software providers, colloquially referred to as the ‘Primes’.
+The global defence industry is characterised by an oligopoly of defence hardware and software providers, colloquially referred to as the ‘Primes’.
 These Primes were originally established either as government-sponsored entities to service their military capability requirements, or they were private sector enterprises seeking to capitalise on their host country’s military requirements.

 Sovereign Defence and Interoperability with Allies